FAForever/wiki-pages/teams/faf-live-team/statutes.md

  - Strydrx
  - Hybrid
 ## Mission Statement
-FAF Live’s mission is to deliver quality content across our platforms through streams and video uploads that highlight events hosted by the community.
+FAF Productions Team mission is to deliver quality content across our platforms through streams and video uploads that highlight events hosted by the community.
 ## Code of conduct

 ## Roles

-### Role A
+### FAFLive Team Role

-### Role B
+###

-### Role C
+### Associate Casters/Streamers

 ## License